What is Reserve?

-Furthermore, we believe that open exploration and competition can lead to the discovery of the best type of basket and governance system for ideal on-chain money.
-There's a lot to explore, and it's better not to keep that under the control of the initial founding team.
-For this reason, the Reserve Protocol is entirely permissionless—allowing anyone to deploy a Reserve stablecoin (RToken) with their preferred collateral basket, governance system and revenue distribution.
+We believe that open exploration and competition can surface the most effective basket compositions and governance models—for both resilient money and diversified investment vehicles.
+For this reason, the Reserve protocol is entirely permissionless, allowing anyone to deploy a DTF with their preferred collateral basket, governance system, and revenue distribution.

 Bloomberg reported that “His concern — shared by BlackRock Inc.’s Larry Fink, among others — is that swelling U.S. budget deficits will eventually irk big buyers overseas.
 You easily could have a 30 percent depreciation in the dollar as the Fed has little choice but to monetize the national debt.”

-This is the reason why the Reserve community intends to create a Reserve stablecoin (RToken) that is designed to go off of the peg from the US Dollar.
+This is the reason why the Reserve community intends to enable and encourage the creation of asset-backed currencies that aren’t pegged to the US dollar, but to the aggregate value of the global economy.
 In the very long run, the best outcome for cryptocurrency isn’t just to extend an existing currently-stable asset class, but to create something new that is equally stable in the short run, and much more stable in the long run.

 We think it’d be really neat if there was a stable currency that kept its value with no inflation for centuries.
 Think about it.
 What if you could earn some money today and set it aside for your grandchildren, and when they spent it 100 years from now, they got to buy something just as valuable as what you could have bought right now?
 That’s not how fiat currencies tend to work, even the best ones like the US dollar.